CEI-lab/FastRobots-2023/docs/Lab6.md

    > **<mark> NOTE: If you choose this task, your eventual stunt will involve speeding towards a wall until you are 3ft (914mm = 3 floor tiles in the lab) out, then turning 180 degrees and driving back from where you came (as fast as possible).
 Just like in Task A, lab 7 will involve sensor fusion on the time of flight sensor to help you estimate the distance to the wall at a high sampling rate.

+## Tasks for 5000-level students

+Implement wind-up protection for your integrator.
+Argue for why this is necessary (you may for example demonstrate how your controller works reasonably independent of floor surface).

 ## Write-up